The suspended free loop space of a symmetric space: Technical recollections

-\begin{remark} In a symmetric space, the relation between the isometry group and Jacobi vector fields is even better, since the symmetry group is big.
-We will see a version of this improved correspondence in section \ref{sec:Bott}, especially proposition \ref{prop:Bott-Samelson} and theorem \ref{dimension.negative.bundle}. \end{remark}
+\begin{remark} In a symmetric space, the relation between the isometry group and conjugated points is even better, since the isometry group is big.
+We will see a version of this improved correspondence in section \ref{sec:Bott} and \ref{sec:deformation}, especially Proposition \ref{prop:Bott-Samelson} and Theorem \ref{dimension.negative.bundle}. \end{remark}

+In section \ref{sec:Rank1} we are going to study symmetric spaces of rank 1.
+We continue this paragraph by discussing these, especially the projective Cayley plane which is the most exotic one.
+A part of this is written in expository style, but we give proofs or precise references for the results we actually need in section \ref{sec:Rank1}.
+There does not seem to be a reference to the projective Cayley plane that covers it all, so we have to collect results from several sources.

-\begin{definition} A Riemannian manifold $\MM$ \emph{is isotropic}, if the isometry group of $\MM$ acts transitively on the total space of the unit sphere bundle of the tangent bundle. \end{definition}
+\begin{definition} A Riemannian manifold $\MM$ is said to be \emph{isotropic}, if the isometry group of $\MM$ acts transitively on the total space of the unit sphere bundle of the tangent bundle. \end{definition}

 The isotropy condition is quite constraining.
-It is equivalent to the condition that $\MM$ is an Euclidean space or a symmetric space of rank 1, and it is also equivalent to the condition that the group $\GG$ acts transitively on pairs of points with a fixed distance.
-These equivalences are proved in \cite{Wolf} corollary 8.12.9.
+It is equivalent to the condition that $\MM$ is an Euclidean space or a symmetric space of rank 1, and it is also equivalent to the condition that the group $\GG = I_0 (\MM )$ acts transitively on pairs of points with a fixed distance.
+These equivalences are proved in \cite{Wolf} Corollary 8.12.9.

 According to \cite{Wolf} 8.12.2 this class includes spheres, complex and quaternionic projective spaces and the Cayley projective plane, but no other compact, simply connected spaces.